brightparagon/personal-web/README.md

 -*add later about how inconvinient it was to find posts in those sites -> becomes necessity -> story*

--*how to find what I want and navigate in this web? -> well-organized category & with a function like hashtag(#) in every posts*
+-*how to find what I want and navigate in this web? -> well-organized category & with a function like hashtag(#) in every post*

 * Development Environment